ToyinY/Parallel-Programming-Projects/cuda/vectorAdd/README.md

 After a few moments you will be connected to a node.

 3. If you have not done so already, clown the github repository and run ```make``` in the vectorAdd directory (Parallel-Programming-Projects/cuda/vectorAdd).
-Note: You can edit the ```main.cpp``` file to specify input image and output image name.
-(Work in progress: have users choose their image when call program from the command line)

 4. run command
 ```./vector_add```